Supporting Your Student Returning To School After Cancer Treatment

 Medications can help with many side effects such as nausea, vomiting and fatigue.
 That means these side effects shouldn't seriously affect your student's daily life.

-If your student appears to be experiencing more serious side effects in the classroom then consult their care plan or contact your student's parents.
+If your student appears to be experiencing more serious side effects in the classroom then consult their care plan or contact your student's parents or caregivers.
 In an emergency, dial 111 within New Zealand (use the appropriate emergency number in other countries).

 What kind of allowances should I make for my student returning from cancer treatment?

 "Teachers at my school were supportive and made sure that I had all the notes and resources needed to complete the standards my classes were currently working on" - Teri.

 While it is important to treat your student returning with cancer like any other student, you can also make some allowances.